keithy/primo-pdo-php/README.md

 ### Logging is built in (zero overhead if not enabled)

-The default callback writes the re-constructed SQL to error_log.
+The default callback writes re-constructed SQL queries to error_log.

-Can be enabled/disabled in the config, universally (top level), or per environment.
+Can be enabled/disabled in the config file, universally (top level), or per environment.
 ```
 logging = false
 ```